Overcoming Narcissist Abuse, By Elizabeth Shaw – Life Coach.

 They want partners to take care of their every need, cook and clean for them, clean up after them and the mess they make of their life, pay their bills, and take care of all their adult responsibilities.
 Clean up after any trouble they cause.
 They can not lash out at all coworkers and friends as then their mask would slip.

 They leave many exes in their path of destruction, most often we are left, isolated wondering what just happened, starting life from scratch, confused with a complete loss of self.

 Narcissists manipulate all those around them in one form or another, often getting enablers and flying monkeys to do their dirty work for them.

 Narcissist also doesn’t have the ability to see others viewpoint, ideas.
 Perceptions.
-They can not see that although people are good occasionally they make mistakes and might hurt someone’s feelings.
-Where we can forgive people and see others perceptions, a narcissist simply doesn’t have that capability, and as they project their faults out they see you as the problem and never themselves.
+They can not see that although people are good occasionally, they make mistakes and might hurt someone’s feelings.
+Where we can forgive people and understand others perceptions, a narcissist simply doesn’t have that capability, and as they project their faults out, they see you as the problem and never themselves.

 Breaking free from the narcissist isn’t easy, it is, however, possible, working on the groundwork of who you are and building yourself back up into who you want to become, creating new dreams.
 Coming of the chemicals that are released during the relationship, from those highs and lows, you are weaning yourself off a drug.

 Working on your human needs, which are love and connection, growth, certainty, uncertainty, contribution and significance.